 Management monitors the Group's cash position on rolling forecasts based on expected cash flow to enable the Group to finance research and development activities.
 The Group's principal source of liquidity is its cash reserves which were obtained through the issuing of new shares at IPO and subsequently.
-The Group's policy states to invest these funds in low-risk investments including interest-bearing deposits.
+The Group's policy states to invest these funds in low risk investments including interest bearing deposits.
+The financial status at December 31, 2010 assures that the Group's operatons will be funded well into 2012, not taking into account further revenue streams.
 The ability of the Group to maintain adequate cash reserves to sustain its activities in the medium term is highly dependent on the Group's ability to raise further funds from the outlicensing of its development stage products and the issuance of new shares.
 Consequently, the Group is exposed to significant liquidity risk in the medium term.